Darkmatter126ms/Wealth-Wellness-Hub/WealthWell_Demo_Script.md

 Most people have no idea what their actual financial health looks like.
 Their CPF is in one app, their crypto on another, their investments somewhere else, and nobody's connecting the dots.

+Today there is **no single platform** that combines CPF, investments, crypto, and property into one unified financial intelligence system, with investors using 5-7 applications just to track all their finances.

 That's the problem we set out to solve.
-This is **WealthWell** — a Wealth Wellness Hub that gives you one complete, intelligent view of your total financial health.
+This is **WealthWell** — your financial Fitbit that gives you one complete, intelligent view of your total financial health.

 ---